lincolnyouree/Job-Search-Tracker/README.md

 ### _Future Updates_:

-* Ability to add and Delete Photos.
+* Ability to add and delete photos.
 * Consume data from a third-party API.
 * Mobile responsiveness.
 _________________________________